Ronald P. McLaughlin

-Ronald P. McLaughlin (born 13 November 1929) was President of the Brotherhood of Locomotive Engineers (BLE), a railway workers' union in the United States, from 1991 to 1996.
+Ronald Paul McLaughlin (November 13, 1929 – November 12, 2021) was an American railway engineer and labor leader who was the President of the Brotherhood of Locomotive Engineers (BLE), a railway workers' union in the United States, from 1991 to 1996.

 Early years

-Ronald P. McLaughlin was born on 13 November 1929 in Kansas City, Missouri.
+Ronald Paul McLaughlin was born on 13 November 1929 in Kansas City, Missouri.
 His father, J.H.
 McLaughlin, was a BLE official who served as chairman of the BLE General Committee of Adjustment on the Milwaukee Road from 1951 to 1966.